How do I activate my trial or full product licence?

 This is possible, but you must contact FilmLight Support so that the original licence can be destroyed and a new one issued to you for the new machine.

 You do not need to activate the free licence.
-Just run the host application and you will be able to read Baselight grades.
+Just run the host application and you will be able to read Baselight grades on Avid or NUKE.

 If you are using free licences alongside a pool of floating licences, a full licence will be checked out from the licence server as soon as you open the Baselight user interface inside Avid or NUKE.
 This decrements the number of available floating licences for the rest of the facility by 1 (one) until the licence is returned.
 Note, however, that the licence is only returned when you exit the host application itself, and not just the Baselight UI.

 In the Baselight Editions range, yes.
-So long as the applications are installed on the same system, purchase one licence in the Baselight Editions range and you get access to all Editions on that machine.
+So long as the applications are installed on the same system, purchase one licence in the Baselight Editions range and you get access to both NUKE and Avid Editions on that machine.

 Subscription licences are available for educational institutions, in blocks of 10 licences.
 All licences expire one year after the first computer is activated.